Grand Theft Attorney in Miami, FL

 Raising the issue of value doesn’t mean that we assume our clients actually stole the property at issue.
 We mention it because it demonstrates how important it is that the theft lawyer you choose to represent you in your case has the necessary experience and knowledge to critically investigate the prosecutor’s case against you and make all the necessary arguments in your defense.

-Most (but not all) cases involving grand theft are based on the value of the alleged stolen property.
+Most (but not all) types of cases involving grand theft in Miami are based on the value of the alleged stolen property.
 According to Florida Statute 812.014, there are three degrees:

-As explained above, although the value is usually what determines the degree, but the actual property that was allegedly stolen can sometimes determine the degree of theft.
-When a firearm or motor vehicle is allegedly stolen, for example, the theft is classified as grand theft in the third degree—a third-degree felony, also known as “grand theft auto.”
-Also, the type of property, together with its value, can sometimes determines the degree of theft.
-Most of the time, though, the value alone is what controls the degree of the crime.
+As explained above, although the value is usually what determines the degree, the actual property that was allegedly stolen can sometimes determine the degree of theft.
+For example, when a firearm or motor vehicle (“grand theft auto”) is allegedly stolen, the theft is classified as grand theft in the third degree—a third-degree felony.
+Also, the property type and its value can sometimes determine the degree of theft.
+Most of the time, though, the value alone controls the crime’s degree.
 A criminal defense attorney from our law firm can give you a free case evaluation of your theft charge and answer any further questions you may have about theft under Florida law.

 Besides the issue of value discussed above, there are other defenses someone can raise when facing a grand theft charge.
 Among them are: